-Whether you’re changing jobs or your employer is changing how they’re handling their employee benefits, being in a position where you need to select new insurance for you or your family can be overwhelming and stressful.
+Whether you’re starting a new job or your employer is changing how they handle insurance benefits, being in a position where you need to figure out dental coverage can be overwhelming and stressful.

-So, what are your options if your employer offers no traditional dental insurance, or if the dental insurance plans available aren’t right for your family?
+So, what do you do if your employer doesn’t offer dental insurance or if the options available aren’t right for your situation?

-The first important point to be made is that a number of good options exist for you to receive quality dental care at an affordable price even when insurance is not an option.
+First of all, don’t panic.
+Many good options exist for you to receive quality dental care at an affordable price, even when insurance is not an option.

 Many people assume that traditional group dental insurance plans offered through an employer are the only — or automatically the best — option available, but that’s not the case.
-In fact, various insurance alternatives have long been available to Americans because the cost of healthcare has been on the rise for years, and everyone recognizes that quality oral health care is necessary no matter what the economy is doing at any given time.
+In fact, various insurance alternatives have long been available to Americans.
+The cost of healthcare has been on the rise for years and it is recognized that quality oral health care is an essential component of our overall health.

-So, the following is not a comprehensive list of available options, but it should set you on the right path for exploring all the possibilities available to you and your family.
+So, the following, while not a comprehensive list of available options for dental care, should set you on the right path for getting started.

 Individual insurance plans